Some Examples of Family Floer Mirrors: Family Floer Mirror of

-Next, we compare the affine structure from the SYZ fibration with the one from Gross-Hacking-Keel (see Section \ref{RES}). \begin{lem} The complex affine structure on $B_0$ is isomorphic to the affine manifold $B_{\GHK}$ with singularity constructed from del Pezzo surface of degree five relative to a cycle of five rational curves in \cite{GHK}. \end{lem} \begin{proof} First notice that one can compute the complex affine coordinates on $l_{\gamma_1},l_{\gamma_2}$,
+Next, we compare the complex affine structure from the SYZ fibration with the affine structure from Gross-Hacking-Keel (see Section \ref{RES}). \begin{lem} The complex affine structure on $B_0$ is isomorphic to the affine manifold $B_{\GHK}$ with singularity constructed from del Pezzo surface of degree five relative to a cycle of five rational curves in \cite{GHK}. \end{lem} \begin{proof} First notice that one can compute the complex affine coordinates on $l_{\gamma_1},l_{\gamma_2}$,